ScreenPyHQ/screenpy/docs/toolkit.rst

 Included in ScreenPy
 ====================

-ScreenPy comes with
-a lot of the base tools
-you will need to get started,
-which should cover
-the most common use cases.
+ScreenPy comes with a lot of the base tools you will need to get started, which should cover the most common use cases.
 You'll be set up in time to make curtain call!

 .. toctree::
    :maxdepth: 2
-   :caption: Modules:
+   :caption: Topics:

-   module/actors
-   module/abilities
-   module/targets
-   module/actions
-   module/chaining
-   module/questions
-   module/resolutions
-   module/waiting
-   module/protocols
+   topics/actors
+   topics/abilities
+   topics/targets
+   topics/actions
+   topics/chaining
+   topics/questions
+   topics/resolutions
+   topics/waiting
+   topics/protocols